How to Skip the 11-Month Waiting-for-Perfect Trap: The 80% Launch Method for $30K–$70K Operators

 Week 4: Adjust Based on Feedback

-Make specific adjustments.
-Price.
-Timeline.
-Outcome.
-Process.
-Change based on market data, not assumptions.
+Make specific changes to price, timeline, outcome, and process based on market data, not assumptions.

 Checklist: